 You can also call your local hospital’s CDRU (Chemical Dependency Recovery Unit) and ask for referrals.

 It is important to remember that, sadly, most addicts do not recover until they become willing to seek help.
-Our experience has shown it is nearly impossible to “make someone recover.”
+It is nearly impossible to “make someone recover.”
 However, by providing support and understanding, you can help your loved one on their journey to recovery.